Pregnancy Care 6 min read

 • Lungs: Although not fully developed, the foundations for the respiratory system, including the lungs, start to form.

 Fetal growth can vary due to several factors, including genetics and maternal health.
-However, during the first trimester, your baby will undergo significant growth, starting from a tiny size of about 0.64 cm (0.25 inches) at the end of the first month (smaller than a grain of rice) to reaching approximately 10 cm (4 inches) by the end of week 12 and weighing around 28 g.
-It’s essential to receive proper prenatal care to support your baby’s healthy development during this critical stage of pregnancy.
+However, during the first trimester, your baby will grow significantly, starting from a tiny size of about 0.64 cm (0.25 inches) at the end of the first month (smaller than a grain of rice) to reaching approximately 10 cm (4 inches) by the end of week 12 and weighing around 28 g.
+It is essential to receive proper prenatal care to support your baby’s healthy development during this stage of pregnancy.

 For specific guidance and information related to your country, consult your local ministry of health or healthcare provider.